chemfiles/chemfiles.f03/doc/reference.rst

         Element from the periodic table of elements.

-    .. f:variable:: integer(kind=CHFL_ATOM_TYPES) CHFL_ATOM_CORSE_GRAIN
+    .. f:variable:: integer(kind=CHFL_ATOM_TYPES) CHFL_ATOM_COARSE_GRAINED

-        Corse-grained atom are composed of more than one element: CH3 groups, amino-acids are corse-grained atoms.
+        Coarse-grained atom are composed of more than one element: CH3 groups, amino-acids are coarse-grained atoms.

     .. f:variable:: integer(kind=CHFL_ATOM_TYPES) CHFL_ATOM_DUMMY